-I don't know about you, but on mornings where I haven't felt the best the night before (hence, I haven't wanted to cook) or I've run out of food and had no time to prepare, the thought about driving up somewhere and getting a breakfast sandwich sounds like the perfect solution.
+I don’t know about you, but on mornings where I haven’t felt the best the night before (hence, I haven’t wanted to cook) or I’ve run out of food and had no time to prepare, the thought of driving up somewhere and getting a breakfast sandwich sounds like the perfect solution.

 - 4 Egg Whites (About 3/4 – 1 c of Egg Whites if using a liquid egg white variety)

 - 1 TBSP Low-Fat, Organic Cheddar Cheese